-I’m afraid astronomy is not my field, so although I’d read about this very special event (the last in an entirely predictable tetrad of lunar eclipses, which are apparently always preluded or followed within a fortnight, by a solar eclipse somewhere in the world) and first seen it well after the eclipse was scheduled to have begun, nothing seemed unusual at all … Just a strong, silver, round moon.
-It was far too chilly to hang around for over an hour, so back to bed, where I was met with a heavy sigh.
-And a fitful hour spent dozing, not wanting to fall asleep and miss a second glimpse.
-Once the bedside clock showed we were past totality,at about 3.15 am, when the earth completely obscures the path of the sun’s light to the moon, I chanced a second trip outside.
+I’m afraid astronomy is not my field, so although I’d read all about this very special event – the last in an entirely predictable tetrad of lunar eclipses, which are apparently always preluded or followed within a fortnight, by a solar eclipse somewhere in the world – and timed by rising for well after the eclipse was scheduled to have begun, nothing seemed unusual at all.
+Just a strong, silver, round moon.
+It was far too chilly to hang around for over an hour, so back to bed I went, where I was met with a heavy sigh.
+A fitful hour spent dozing, not wanting to fall asleep and miss a second glimpse.
+Once the bedside clock showed we were past totality, at about 3.15 am, when the earth completely obscures the path of the sun’s light to the moon, I chanced a second trip outside.

 The scene was transformed.
 The bright silver washed darkness had gone, and was replaced with a dimmer illumination, and there through the wind swept twiggy Amelanchiers was a moon now both faint and rusty gold, with a for now thin, brighter lower margin.